Mujahidul-Islam11/Mujahidul-Islam11/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Mohammad Mojahidul Islam</h1>
 <h3 align="center">Greetings!
-I'm Mojahidul, a front-end developer skilled in the art of Tailwind CSS.
+I'm Mojahidul, a junior front-end developer skilled in the art of Tailwind CSS.
 Combined with the power of ReactJS, I create sleek and responsive web pages that strike the perfect balance between form and function.
 I am also familiar with some basics of back end tools like expressJs, NodeJs and MongoDB</h3>

 <p align="left"> <a href="https://twitter.com/dinarweb14783" target="blank"><img src="https://img.shields.io/twitter/follow/dinarweb14783?logo=twitter&style=for-the-badge" alt="dinarweb14783" /></a> </p>